Jericho, Oxford

-Jericho is an historic suburb of the English city of Oxford.
+Jericho is a historic suburb of the English city of Oxford.
 It consists of the streets bounded by the Oxford Canal, Worcester College, Walton Street and Walton Well Road.
 Located outside the old city wall, it was originally a place for travellers to rest if they had reached the city after the gates had closed.
 The name Jericho may have been adopted to signify this 'remote place' outside the wall.
-As of February 2021, the population of Jericho and Osney wards was 6,995.
+As of February 2021, the population of the Jericho and Osney wards was 6,995.

 History

 Originally an industrial area, Jericho grew because of its proximity to the Oxford Canal, which arrived in 1790.
 The Eagle Ironworks (now redeveloped into apartments), wharves and the Oxford University Press were based there and its residential streets are mostly 'two-up, two-down' Victorian workers' houses.
 With back streets of 19th century terraced housing and many restaurants, it has become a popular area for student and London commuter accommodation.